 Today’s breakfast was a refreshing flavor treat of creamy, luscious papaya.
 I added tangerine, coconut milk, and strawberries for a WOW!
 Intensely luscious smoothie!
-Look for healthy organic or non-GMO papaya, as many papayas are genetically modified.
-This papaya milkshake tastes like the papaya “batidos” I used to buy on the streets in Mexico made with (uh oh!) sweetened evaporated milk and sugar!
-Fortunately, papaya offers a tantalizing tropical taste with a relatively low sugar content.
+Look for the healthy organic or non-GMO papaya with real seeds, as many papayas are genetically modified.
+This papaya milkshake tastes like the papaya “batido” beverages I used to buy on the street in Mexico, except those are usually made with (uh oh!) sweetened evaporated milk and sugar!
+I love the tantalizing tropical taste of papaya, as it has a relatively low sugar content.
 Yay!
 You’ll notice this recipe uses non-dairy milk and low sugar fruits.
 Papaya offers many health benefits, including the digestive enzyme, papain, that supports the intestines, stomach, and pancreas.
 A rich source of antioxidants such as carotenes, vitamin C, and flavonoids, papaya is also high in B vitamins, folate, and pantothenic acid.
 Together, these nutrients promote cardiovascular health and protect against colon cancer.
 Oh, but this smoothie is all about the flavor!

 Here are 8 tips for making the best smoothies!

 - Drink smoothies anytime, breakfast, lunch, snack, or dinner.
 I have one every day.